 Amazingly, this seems like a stupid question.
 However, the fishing never seems to be the same when the water is like mud.
 Incidentally, could this down to our lures choice.
-Of course, bass still hunts when the water is dirty, they must do.
+Of course, the bass still hunts when the water is dirty, they must do.
 They would definitely starve around our way if they couldn’t.
 Fish obviously have a sense of smell.
-We know this from sharks when fisherman use chum to attract them to their boats, or wherever they’re fishing.
+We know this from sharks when fisherman use chum to attract them to their boats or wherever they’re fishing.
 Freshwater angler uses ground bait to attract fish to a certain area.
-But really, can still see if the water is dirty to feed?
+But really, can you still see if the water is dirty to feed?

-How fish feed in dirty water
+How DO fish feed in dirty water?

 Our beloved fish have a different vision to the likes of us animal things that live on the dry land.
 This is because some light waves act differently in the water where our fish live.
 Some light like red and orange are taken in, absorbed in 30 feet of water.
 However, the distance between blue and green is up to 200 feet.
 Therefore, a vast amount of deep-sea fish appeared red in colour.
 Meaning they would look black.
 This would make them less visible to their prey or predators.
-This is why there are not that many blue animals in mid-water depths of the ocean because they would stand out like a sore thumb.
-Therefore, blue creatures would be highly visible because the blue light that would reflect of their bodies.
+This is why there are not that many blue animals in the mid-water depths of the ocean because they would stand out like a sore thumb.
+Therefore, blue creatures would be visible because of the blue light that would reflect on their bodies.

 Different lenses, although similar to the human eye

-Fish have a unique way of dealing with ‘lack of light’ meaning they do not always rely on vision, they rely on their lateral line, sound and sense of smell.
+Fish have a unique way of dealing with ‘lack of light’, meaning they do not always rely on vision; they rely on their lateral line, sound and sense of smell.
 The lateral line can detect all sort of activity in the water.
 For instance: pressure, vibration and movement.